angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

       backend.verify();
 ```

-But wait, there is way more, how to match url parameters, ensure the proper body is passed onto the request, and how course return we'll explore how to return variety of responses.
+But wait, there is way more, how to match URL parameters, ensure the proper body is passed onto the request, and how course return we'll explore how to return a variety of responses.

 ## Configuration

 Let's step back just a bit and see what happens behind the scene.
-When your service is used by your application running in the browser, not in test mode, when the service calls `http.get` an actual call to a server is issued, and a response come back a little bit later, asynchronously.
-As we write unit tests we don't want to use a real server, we want to use a mock server and be able to return a variety of responses, to ensure your application behaves correctly in all circumstances.
-To this end Angular provides a mocking service that enables us to inspect the requests and control the response that are returned from each of the calls.
+When your application is running in the browser, not in test mode, and the service invokes `http.get` then an actual call to a server is issued, and a little bit later a response comes back asynchronously.
+However, when we write unit tests we don't want to use a real server, we want to use a mock server and be able to return a variety of responses to ensure your application behaves correctly in all circumstances.
+To this end, Angular provides a mocking service that enables us to inspect the requests and allows your to specify the response returned for each of the calls.

 So let's see how we setup our test harness and mock server.
 First import the `HttpClientTestingModule` and `HttpTestingController`.